 Collaborated with multiple stakeholders and created outcomes for Toronto Public School teachers in conjunction with standard academic outcomes including a presentation at an international conference.

 Developer for GWRIT: The Game of Writing, a web-based writing game.
-GWRIT encourages players to write by introducing both user-determined challenges and community-determined challenges.
+GWRIT encourages writers by using both user-determined challenges and community-determined challenges based on best writing practices from the University's Creative Writing department.

 Responsible for designing game play, collaborating on interface design, creating use-cases, and developing in-game content.